MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

 -   To set up client machines for protection, install the DPM protection agent on them.
 If Windows Firewall is configured on the client computer, the agent installation will set up the firewall exceptions it needs.
 If you need to reset the firewall, you can reconfigure it by running SetDpmServer.exe.
 If you're using a firewall other than Windows Firewall, you'll need to open the necessary ports.
 Learn more in [Deploy the DPM protection agent](deploy-dpm-protection-agent.md).

 -   DPM can back up client computers that are physically or wirelessly connected to the local area network (LAN) or back up over VPN.
-For VPN backup the ICMP should be enabled on the client computer.
+For VPN backup, the ICMP should be enabled on the client computer.

 -   Each DPM server can protect up to 3000 client computers.
 When protecting client computers at scale, we recommend you create multiple protection groups and stagger the recovery point times for those protection groups.
 The more the number of clients that belong to a protection group, the longer it takes to enumerate the changes to the protection group.